xiv3r/routeros-docker/README.md

 # Mikrotik RouterOS on Docker

-Imagem Docker para Mikrotik RouterOS.
+Docker image for Mikrotik RouterOS.

 > [!IMPORTANT]
 > This docker image was made for testing and lab use only.
 I am not responsible if you use it for commercial or production purposes.